Gentahal/Learning-GIT-MOTION/README.md

 # Git Basics with Motion Lab

+Hi My name is Genta Halilintar and I'm a intern at MotionLab .
+I'm excited to share my knowledge with you about Git,

 This guide covers essential Git commands to help you manage and collaborate on projects using version control.
 Perfect for anyone starting with Git!

 ## Getting Started